 6. From a speech of Dimitris Christopoulos at University of Thessaly, 25/5/2015, occasioned by the celebration of the anniversary of Greek revolution.
 What follows draw from this, always with the concerns and the pessimism of what we should be talking about, what we actually talk about, and what they are talking about.

 8. And it will sharpen its deviation from the everyday social, racist perceptions of the “normal” Greek nation, to which the Paleo-Greeks consider themselves to belong while considering the refugees from Asia Minor as “Turks”.
 Of course, the residents of the New Countries, as Northern Greece was called when it was annexed in 1912, were met with the same treatment by the Paleo-Greek and Cretan civil servants who were sent there to serve the newly established State apparatus.
-It is at that time that social racism is rooted as a large-scale phenomenon in Greek territory.
+It was then that social racism became rooted as a large-scale phenomenon in Greek territory.
 A structural element of this racism is that it appears to distance itself from the formal State definition of citizenship by denying the State definition of the nation.

 10. Even today, the evaluation of the Leninist strategy that was adopted by the Communist Party of Greece (KKE) remains well hidden in the dustbin of history of the so-called subversive circles, a strategy that from the start supported the Macedonian struggle of independence hoping for the dissolution of the Greek state through separatism, with KKE promising during the Greek Civil War an independent national State to the Macedonian National Liberation Front in order to strengthen the troops of the Greek People’s Liberation Army.
 Pandelis Pouliopoulos’ apology in the trials of 1925 (the General Secretary of KKE at the time) is quite clear in this respect.
 We’ll return to this issue further below in the text.